en-wl/wordlist/README.md

 results, but please sanity check the output by comparing the results to the the last version of SCOWLv1.
 If you created word lists by combining files in the `final/` directory your scripts will need to be rewritten.
-Please use the `word-list` command of the `scowl` script to get the wordslists you want.
+Please use the `word-list` command of the `scowl` script to get the word lists you want.

 If you are using the `word-list` command please note that the variant levels has changed.
 The original 0 level is now levels 0-1, the original 1 variant